Spain elections: Socialists lead, while far-right Vox surges | DW | 10.11.2019

-Initial results put the Socialists ahead in Spain's general election, but falling short of a majority for the second time this year.
+The Socialists came in first in Spain's general election, but fell short of a majority for the second time this year.
 Tensions over Catalonia dominated campaigns, prompting a surge for the far-right.

-Spain's ruling Socialists came in first in Sunday's general election but have fallen short of a majority, preliminary results showed.
+Spain's ruling Socialists came in first in Sunday's general electionbut have fallen short of a majority.

+Some 37 million people were eligible to cast their votes in the latest election.
+The Interior Ministry put voter turnout at 69.91% — down from the record 71.76% during the general election in April.

-With over 99% of the vote counted, acting Prime Minister Pedro Sanchez's center-left PSOE party were on track to secure 120 seats — on par with the 123 they secured in April, but coming up far short of the 176 seats needed for a majority in the lower house of parliament.
+With over 99% of the vote counted, acting Prime Minister Pedro Sanchez's center-left PSOE party was on track to secure 120 seats — on par with the 123 it secured in April, but coming up far short of the 176 seats needed for a majority in the lower house of parliament.

+Sanchez told supporters that he was committed to forming a government.
+"Now, no matter what, we will form a progressive government," he said.
+The acting prime minister pleged to reach out to all parties, "except those that reject a coexistence or that sow the seeds of hatred."

 The conservative People's Party (PP) saw a boost in support compared to the election earlier this year, taking 88 seats in the 350-seat parliament.